kirkstrobeck/blueprint-docify/README.md

 2. Modify [line 63](https://github.com/renewablefunding/blueprint-docify/blob/master/blueprint-docify/compile_docs.sh#L63) of `blueprint-docify/compile_docs.sh` in the repo you want to equip.

 Now you should be connected to Shippable and it should build out your API documentation on push.
 If you don’t want to run Shippable on a specific push, include `[skip ci]` in your commit message.

-Add your API spec as `api.apib` in the root of your repo and push!

-Your documents will be available at `http://org.github.io/repo/branch`, ie. http://projectdx.github.io/apib/master

 ### Why we made it